MeisQuietude/parse_timetable/README.md

  - Python 3.6+

 ## How to use
- - Run `pip install -r requirements.txt` in a folder of project
+ - Run `pip install -r requirements.txt` in a folder of the project
  - Run `app.py` using the Python3 (`python app.py`)
- - Get a result from timetable/{date} folder
+ - Get a result from `timetable/{date}` folder